 Dr. Tim Kimmel is the Executive Director of Family Matters—a ministry committed to seeing families transformed through the power of God’s grace into instruments of reformation and restoration.
 He married his high school sweetheart, Darcy, in 1972.
 He received a B.A. from Bryan College, a Masters of Theology from Dallas Theological Seminary, and a Doctor of Ministry from Phoenix Seminary.
 Tim and Darcy have four children, who are all married, and six grandchildren.
 Tim speaks throughout the U.S. and Europe on how to bring the best out of everyone in your family picture.
 He’s written 13 books and produced numerous small group video curriculums for churches.
 The Kimmels have served in many capacities at Scottsdale Bible since they began attending in 1976.
 Tim was Scottsdale Bible’s youth pastor from 1976 to 1980, he co-taught the Faithful Families enrichment class for 12 years, and he is the elder liaison to the Family Ministry of Scottsdale Bible.
 He occasionally fills the pulpit and teaches in the enrichment department in various capacities.

-Michael accepted Christ in the summer of 2004, shortly after coming to Scottsdale Bible and attending the Faithful Families enrichment class.
+Michael Tooker accepted Christ in 2004, shortly after coming to SBC and attending the Faithful Families enrichment class.
 He earned a BBA from the University of Texas at Austin and an MBA from Arizona State University.
-In 2011, after 18 years in the financial services industry, Michael entered into full-time ministry, joining Family Matters as their Director of Advancement.
-In 1996, he married his college sweetheart, Christine, and they now enjoy parenting their two boys, David and Grant.
-Michael and Christine have served in several volunteer leadership positions, including the Faithful Families’ leadership team, the Soles for Souls shoe project, and Children’s Ministry.
-Michael is a graduate of the Timothy Leadership Training program and has been coaching youth soccer and basketball since 2005.
-He currently serves as President of Thrivent Financial’s Northeast Maricopa County board and serves on a statewide advisory board with Feed My Starving Children.
+Michael spent the first 18 years of his career in the Financial Services industry followed by four years in full-time ministry with Family Matters.
+He has since returned to the marketplace and is currently a leader with American Traffic Solutions.
+In 1996, Michael married Christine, and they enjoy parenting their two teenage boys, David and Grant, who are both active in SBC’s Student Ministry.
+Michael and Christine have served in several volunteer leadership positions, including with Faithful Families, Soles for Souls, and Children’s ministry.
+Michael is a graduate of SBC’s Timothy Leadership Training program, a member of the Council of Elders, and currently part of the teaching team for SBC’s Common Ground community group.